OxideMod/Oxide.Docs/docs/guides/developers/development-environment.md

 - **RustEdit**: This extension allows for more complex custom map creation.
 - **Discord extension**: This extension allows your plugin to interact with Discord servers.

 These extensions<sup><a href="/glossary#extensions">[2]</a></sup> can be installed separately and used in conjunction with the Oxide framework.
-To use them in your plugins<sup><a href="/glossary#plugins">[3]</a></sup>, you need to add their libraries to your project in the same way you added the Oxide libraries.
+To use them in your plugins, you need to add their libraries to your project in the same way you added the Oxide libraries.
 Refer to the individual extension documentation for installation and usage instructions.

 ## Unity and Rust